MooersLab/writingContract/README.md

 D. Qualifying generative writing tasks includes:
 - writing in the main.tex file
--	mind maps for planning
+-	making mind maps for planning
 -	wrting entries in writing log
--	drafts of e-mails that are directly related to the project
+-	drafting of e-mails that are directly related to the project

 E. Support writing includes the following:
 -	heavily edited or newly generated scripts for making figures for the writing document
 -	heavily edited or newly generated computer programs directly related to the project
 -	entries to databases used in the research described in the paper.
--	entries in annotated bibliography
+-	making entries in an annotated bibliography or zettelkasten
 - making figures
 - analyzing data
--	any other activity that advances the writing project
 -	retrieve and read literature
 -	work on bibliographies
 - relabeling and tagging PDFs
+-	any other activity that advances the writing project

 F. The contractor may not do the following during the focused effort blocks and will restart if any interruptions occur.
 -	check e-mail